yiyangjessieyu/Website/content/posts/AI4.md

 Additionally, there is a need to build a more inclusive workplace culture so that women and minorities feel supported and included in the conversation.
 Additionally, there is a need to foster a more inclusive workplace culture, ensuring that women and minorities feel supported and included in the conversation.

-### What Types of Bias Might Not Be Addressed by the Identified the Social Approach?
+### Limitations to the Social Approach

 The social approach does not effectively address bias introduced by the data consumed by AI models.
 These models learn from large datasets that may contain biases from the past or the internet, including racism, misogyny, and sexism.
 Despite our improved understanding, learning from biased historical data can lead AI to make biased decisions, hindering progress toward a fairer society.
 The social approach primarily focuses on addressing bias within the minds of those working on AI products but does not directly tackle the bias inherent in the AI's training data.

-### Approach to Mitigating the Harms of Bias That the Article Suggests Appears Least Viable
+### Approach to Mitigating the Harms of Bias That Appears Least Viable

 The article presents a technical approach as a solution, suggesting that "AI can be the solution to human bias and can help detect and eliminate it."
 This involves "improving data quality and reliability and designing better algorithms."
 However, hastily resorting to technical solutions may not be the best approach, as it may overlook the complexity of bias in AI and pushes away the opportunity to treat this as a wicked problem.
 Bias has deep historical roots and resurfaces through AI systems, making it a complex problem that cannot be fully addressed with technical fixes alone*.